TUE-THU MAR 10-12, 2026

 The LA Textile Show’s complimentary Seminars & Talks Program features industry partners who generously share their expertise with attendees over a course of 3 days.
 Expect global Fashion Trend Overviews by industry-acclaimed trend agencies, vital Fashion Business, Marketing, and Manufacturing Insights for established and emerging brands, as well as important Discussions on Sustainable & Ethical Fashion.

-All presentations are free and located in the Seminars Lounge on the LA Textile Show floor, exclusively at the California Market Center, October 7-9.
+All presentations are free and located in the Seminars Lounge on the LA Textile Show floor, exclusively at the California Market Center, March 10-12.

 Registering to attend the LA Textile Show is required: